NCLEX-RN Test Day Preparation: What to Expect and How to Succeed

 - Focus on one question at a time: Don't think about the previous question or the total number remaining.

-- Use the tutorial time to calm your nerves: The 4-minute tutorial is untimed.
+- Use the tutorial time to calm your nerves: Use the short tutorial to settle in and learn the interface; it is part of the testing appointment, so keep the 5-hour limit in mind.
 Use it to take deep breaths and acclimate to the environment.

 - Take micro-breaks: After every 15-20 questions, take 30 seconds to close your eyes, stretch your neck, and reset.

 - Stay hydrated: Dehydration can cause fatigue and confusion.
-Drink water during your scheduled break.
+Drink water during one of your optional breaks.

 Clinical Insight: Anxiety vs. Readiness